instructlab/dev-docs/docs/training/training-accelerate-dep.md

 This expands well into the wider topic of dependency management.
 A package like Accelerate will have frequent updates and changes moving forward, and we will need to ensure consistent compatibility between our training library releases and the required Accelerate versions.
 A new dependency also means shipping with another package, with a large set of code.
 While in most cases this is harmless, a package that is used directly on top of our work in place of our existing code, adds a significant amount of bloat for developers and users alike.
 The requirement shifts from understanding a line of code, to understanding a full code path behind a line of code, the quality of which cannot be guaranteed by our engineers.

 Ultimately, these risks and overhead management costs make sense for Accelerate, because the package provides significant benefit that far outweigh our concerns.
-When considering additional HF packages, however, there is currently **no obvious benefit** to their inclusion, which only further annunciates the risks associated.
+When considering additional HF packages, however, there is currently **no obvious benefit** to their inclusion, which only further enunciates the risks associated.
 It must be made clear that the risks of Accelerate are non-negligible, and that the conveniences and positive impact provided are what push it over the line of inclusion.
 It is by no means a "no brainer" to further include any additional HF packages at this time, unless they afford us a similar benefit.